rohitl17/pm_notes/ai-for-product-management/ReadMe.md

     E --> I["Phase 6: Iterate"]
     I --> D
 -----
-How This Course Improves My Data Science Work
-1. User-Centric Perspective

-Instead of only asking:

-“Can we model this?”

-I now also ask:

-“Who is this for?”

-“What problem are we solving?”

-“How will we know it worked in the real world?”

-2. Faster Discovery With AI

-AI helps with:

-Clustering support tickets and VOC data

-Summarizing interviews and surveys

-Identifying themes and pain points

-Comparing retained vs churned users

-This accelerates the Discover and Evaluate phases.

-3. Better Validation and Prototyping

-Use LLMs to quickly build interactive prototypes

-Test concepts with real users earlier

-Reduce the risk of building the wrong thing

-4. Stronger Cross-Functional Communication

-Using PRDs, user stories, and acceptance criteria, supported by AI tools, I can:

-Communicate requirements more clearly

-Translate technical details into business value

-Align engineering, design, and GTM teams

-5. Linking ML to Product-Led Growth

-AI and analytics help:

-Identify “Aha!” moments

-Find behavior patterns linked to retention

-Surface features that drive conversion

-Support PLG strategies with data rather than guesses

-Operational analytics dashboards tied to product metrics

-For each, I now think in terms of:

-Business outcomes

-User journeys

-Product lifecycle phases

-PLG and product-led organization principles
+## How This Course Improves My Data Science Work

+### **1. User-Centric Perspective**

+Before this course, my default question was often:

+- *“Can we model this?”*

+Now I also ask:

+- *“Who is this for?”*
+- *“What problem are we solving?”*
+- *“How will we know it worked in the real world?”*

+This shifts the focus from technical accuracy to **customer value and product impact**.

+---

+### **2. Faster Discovery With AI**

+AI accelerates the Discover and Evaluate phases by helping me:

+- Cluster support tickets and VOC data
+- Summarize customer interviews and surveys
+- Identify recurring themes, friction, and unmet needs
+- Compare behaviors between churned vs retained customers

+This enables **faster insights** and **more informed product decisions**.

+---

+### **3. Better Validation and Prototyping**

+AI/LLMs make early validation more effective by allowing me to:

+- Build lightweight, interactive prototypes quickly
+- Test concepts with real users before investing in engineering
+- Reduce the risk of building the wrong feature or solving the wrong problem

+This creates a more **evidence-based validation workflow**.

+---

+### **4. Stronger Cross-Functional Communication**

+With AI tools supporting PRDs, user stories, and acceptance criteria, I can:

+- Communicate product requirements more clearly
+- Translate technical complexity into business value
+- Align engineering, design, marketing, and GTM teams

+This strengthens my ability to operate as a **technical product partner**, not just a model builder.

+---

+### **5. Linking ML to Product-Led Growth (PLG)**

+AI and analytics enhance PLG strategies by helping me:

+- Identify “Aha!” moments in user behavior
+- Detect retention-driving or churn-driving patterns
+- Surface features correlated with conversion
+- Support PLG decisions with data rather than intuition

+This enables me to contribute directly to **growth, engagement, and feature strategy**.

+---

+## Example Use Cases Where I Apply These Concepts

+The principles from this course apply directly to my work on:

+- **RFP response automation** (GenAI + retrieval systems)
+- **Churn prediction** and customer risk scoring
+- **AI assistants** for support and internal knowledge search
+- **Order and part mapping** using ML
+- **Operational analytics dashboards** tied to product metrics

+Across all these projects, I now think in terms of:

+- **Business outcomes**
+- **User journeys & friction points**
+- **Product lifecycle phases (PMLC)**
+- **Product-led growth and product-led organization principles**

+This course strengthened the bridge between my **Data Science expertise** and **Product Management mindset**, enabling me to build AI systems that deliver measurable customer and business value.